-All of the tangible Collateral is to be located at the Healthcare Facility (the “Collateral Location”), and none of the tangible Collateral may be removed therefrom without the prior consent of Lender unless the Collateral is (i) the Consumed Property under the terms of Section 2(b) above (ii) being removed in accordance with the terms of Section 2(d), or (iii) consists of Books and Records located at Operator’s or Master Tenant’s Chief Executive Office.
+All of the tangible Collateral is to be located at the Healthcare Facility (the “Collateral Location”), and none of the tangible Collateral may be removed therefrom without the prior consent of Lender unless the Collateral is (i) the Consumed Property under the terms of Section 2(b) above (ii) being removed in accordance with the terms of Section 2(d), or (iii) consists of Books and Records located at Operator’s or Master Tenant’s chief executive office.
 Immediately on demand therefor by Lender, Operator shall deliver to Lender any and all evidences of ownership of the Collateral (including certificates of title and applications for title).
 Operator shall give Lender not less than thirty (30) days prior written notice of any change of (A) Operator’s corporate, partnership, limited liability company, doing business, trade or legal name or (B) the Collateral Location.
 Prior to changing its name, Operator shall provide Lender, not less than thirty (30) days prior to the effective date of such name change (i) written notice of the name change, and (ii) a file-stamped copy of a UCC-3 financing statement that properly reflects the name change, which UCC-3 financing statement must be filed and/or recorded in all appropriate filing offices and any other offices where a UCC-1 financing statement was filed in connection with the closing of the Loan.
 Additionally, Operator shall not change the Collateral Location, without the prior written consent of Lender, and without taking all such actions necessary to insure such change does not impair or adversely affect any Liens of Lender.

 Operator shall, at its own cost and expense, maintain all of the tangible Collateral in good working condition and make all necessary renewals, repairs, replacements, additions, betterments and improvements thereto, and, in connection therewith, Operator may temporarily remove the same, or any part thereof, from the Project if such removal is necessary or advisable in connection with the Operator fulfilling its obligations under this Section 2(d) and does not affect the priority of the security interest created hereby.

-Operator shall operate the Healthcare Facility in accordance with, and in all other ways comply with, the Operator’s Regulatory Agreement and Program Obligations.
-In addition and without limiting the generality of the foregoing, Operator shall deliver to Lender copies of all reports, financial statements and other information which Operator is obligated to provide to HUD pursuant to the Operator’s Regulatory Agreement or otherwise pursuant to the Loan Documents or Program Obligations, concurrent with the delivery of such reports, financial statements and other information to HUD.
+Operator shall operate the Healthcare Facility in accordance with, and in all other ways comply with, the Operator Regulatory Agreement and Program Obligations.
+In addition and without limiting the generality of the foregoing, Operator shall deliver to Lender copies of all reports, financial statements and other information which Operator is obligated to provide to HUD pursuant to the Operator Regulatory Agreement or otherwise pursuant to the Loan Documents or Program Obligations, concurrent with the delivery of such reports, financial statements and other information to HUD.
 In addition, Operator shall provide such other financial statements, reports or other information pertaining to the Project or financial condition of Operator as Lender may reasonably request, to Lender within ten (10) days after Lender makes such request or such other time frame as may be required under the applicable Loan Documents or Program Obligations.

 Operator shall not change (i) without thirty (30) days prior notice to Lender, the location of its Chief Executive Office, or (ii) without the prior written consent of Lender, which shall not be unreasonably withheld, its jurisdiction of organization or its “location” (as such term is defined in the UCC) provided that no such change shall be permitted unless Operator has provided all such financing statements or amendments, and/or filed financing statements in such additional jurisdictions, and provided all other assurances necessary to assure the creation, preservation, continuation and/or perfection of any Liens of Lender.